-Build a basic, streamlined bank financial model that builds upon the bank terminology in our Bank Industry Primer course.
+Build a basic, streamlined bank financial model.
 Before diving deep into the complex nuances of our Advanced Bank Financial Model, really solidify your understanding of developing the logic in loan losses and provisions and its impact on the rest of the larger bank financial statements.
 Perform quick back-of-the-envelope calculations for key Balance Sheet items such as Interest Earning Assets and Interest Bearing Liabilities, which yield Net Interest Income.
 Estimate and calculate capital adequacy ratios to wrap up your summary simplified basic bank model.

 • Understand banking industry specific terminology, jargon and financial analysis